mylabpcb/myCPU/pages/en/mycpu/modules/csm.md

 hero_height: hero-minHeigth
 hero_darken: false
 ---
+> The content is under development, the final version will be as soon as possible.

 The control signals manager is like the main nervous system of the myCPU, sending control signals to the other parts of the CPU.
-The content is under development.
 {: style="text-align: justify"}

 <figure class="center">